Category Archives: Portuguese Royals

 The attack on José I, King of Portugal; Credit – Wikipedia

 On the night of September 3, 1758, José I was riding in an unmarked carriage, returning to the complex of tents in Ajuda after an evening with his mistress in Lisbon.
 The carriage was intercepted by two or three men who shot both José I and his driver but both survived.
 Sebastião de Carvalho e Melo, 1st Marquis of Pombal took control of the situation.
 Without disclosing the attack or José’s injuries, he initiated an inquiry.
 A few days later two men were arrested for the shootings and tortured.
 The men confessed their guilt and stated that they were following the orders of the Távora family, who supposedly were plotting to put José de Mascarenhas da Silva e Lencastre, 8th Duke of Aveiro on the throne because of the Távora family’s displeasure that José I did not have a male heir.
 The two men who confessed were hanged the following day, even before the attempted assassination was made public.
-Pombal later ordered the execution of all members of the Távora family and the 8th Duke of Aveiro, and it was only the intervention of Jose I’s wife Mariana Victoria and his eldest daughter Maria that some women and children were spared.
+Pombal later ordered the execution of all members of the Távora family and the 8th Duke of Aveiro, and it was only through the intervention of Jose I’s wife Mariana Victoria and his eldest daughter Maria that some women and children were spared.
 The scandal was called the Távora Affair.
 The guilt or innocence of the Távoras family is still debated today by Portuguese historians.
 Some historians believe it was an attempt by Pombal to contain the growing powers of the old aristocratic families.

 Royal Pantheon of the House of Braganza at the Monastery of São Vicente de Fora in Lisbon, Portugal; Credit – Wikipedia